MacBook Trackpad Not Working? 4 Troubleshooting Tips to Try

 The Apple Magic Trackpad 2 performs exactly the same way as your computer’s trackpad, except it’s an external peripheral that sits on your desk.

-It’s perfect if you’re used to using the trackpad and would find changing a handheld mouse to be too inconvenient, and it’s completely wireless too.
-Unfortunately, they’re not cheap, coming in at more than $100 USD – but it’s currently your only option for a Mac-friendly external touchpad and it’s better than the Magic Mouse , too.
+It’s perfect if you’re used to using the trackpad and find changing a handheld mouse too inconvenient, and it’s completely wireless too.
+Unfortunately, they’re not cheap, but it’s your only option for a Mac-friendly external touchpad and it’s better than the Magic Mouse , too.

-We’ve covered Apple’s support options in great detail elsewhere on the site.
-You can either use the Genius bar in an Apple Store, take it to an Authorized Service Provider, or use a non-Apple affiliated independent shop.
+We’ve covered Apple’s support options in great detail before.
+You can either use the Genius Bar in an Apple Store, take it to an Authorized Service Provider, or use a non-Apple affiliated independent shop.

 Warning: DO NOT try this unless you’re very confident in your skills.
-Your warranty will be voided, if your machine is still under warranty (and if it is, you should let Apple do it).
+Doing so will void your warranty.
+If your machine is still under warranty, you should let Apple do the work.

 What issues have you stumbled across with your MacBook’s trackpad?
-Did you find any of these simple solutions helped to solve your problems, or was it something more serious?
-Perhaps you’ve got your own troubleshooting tips that you can share with your fellow readers?
+Did you find any of these simple solutions helped solve your problems, or was it something more serious?